GoogleChrome/chrome-extensions-samples/README-template.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-3. _Add the rest of the instruction here_
+3. _Add the rest of the instructions here_